 Michele Weiner-Davis, the self-styled ‘Divorce Buster’ and marriage counselor may have over-stated her ability to save every marriage, but her acknowledgment of the importance of sex in long-term relationships and her discussion of the ‘sex-starved marriage’ is valuable.

-If Podcasts are your thing, we like the thoughtful perspectives and style of
+If Podcasts are your thing, we like the thoughtful perspectives and style of these shows:

 Mr and Mrs Jones on We Gotta Thing